Huge crowds gather in support of banned Istanbul mayor - ExBulletin

 A criminal court on Wednesday sentenced Ekrem Imamoglu to more than two years in prison and banned him from performing his duties for the same period for “insulting a public official” in 2019.

-Imamoglu will continue to serve as mayor of Turkey’s largest city while his appeal is heard in a case related to a hotly contested election in which his initial victory was overturned.
+Imamoglu will continue as mayor of Turkey’s largest city while his appeal is heard in a case related to a hotly contested election in which his initial victory was overturned.

 The case could be fast-tracked for a speedy hearing and destroy any attempt by Imamoglu to run for the June presidential campaign.